Patents and Trademarks

 4. How can patents and trademarks be revoked?

-The trademark invalidity application shall be based on any of the following grounds:
+The trademark invalidity application can be filed, at any time during the protection period based on the following grounds:

 - Breaching the legal provisions regarding the registration requirements;